laurpaik/cs/README.md

 Do we need `empty?` (or `isEmpty` or `isempty`) when implementing either ADT in a language that has a "nothing" type  (`nil` in Ruby, `undefined` in JavaScript, or `None` in Python)?
 Why or why not?
+- We need `empty?` to show that there's actually nothing in there
+- Like, what if you push `undefined`?
+It'll return `undefined` regardless
+- We could have a bunch of things on the stack, and some of those things can be `nothing` types!

 How should we handle the limitations of concrete implementations of either ADT?